A general multi-scale description of metastable adaptive motion across fitness valleys: Model and Main Results

 Note that the invasion fitness $f(w,\v)$ describes the approximate growth rate of a small population of trait $w$ in a bulk population of coexisting traits $\v$, in the mutation-free system.
 To simplify notation for later purpose, in the case of monomorphic equilibria, i.e.\ $\v=\{v\}$, we write

 Going back to the stochastic process $N^K$, it is of interest to study the logarithm of the population size as $K\to\infty$.
-Only subpopulations with a size of order $K$ are visible in the rescaled limit of $N^K/K$ and exponential growth translates to linear growth of the $K$-exponent.
+Only subpopulations with a size of order $K$ are visible in the rescaled limit of $N^K/K$ and exponential growth of the absolute population size translates to linear growth of the $K$-exponent when studying a logarithmic time scale via $e^{t\ln K\cdot f}=K^{t\cdot f}$.
 This makes it easier to describe the limiting dynamics.
 We therefore define $\beta^K=(\beta^K_v)_{v\in V}$, where

 which is equivalent to $N^K_v(t)=K^{\beta^K_v(t)}-1$.
 Note that we add or subtract 1 here respectively to ensure that $\beta^K_v(t)=0$ if and only if $N^K_v(t)=0$.
 As $K\to\infty$, $\beta^K_v$ ranges between $0$ and $1$.